Written by Todd Michaels Turn the faucet on, and you’ll think the water can run forever. But water is a precious

 We are always searching for ways to spread water education in all communities in the greater Nashville area.
-We do so most frequently by participating in all kinds of festivals, expos, outdoor events, etc. Some of the festivals we’ve attended recently are Franklin Pumpkin Fest, Franklin River Fest, Bell’s Bend Farm Day, Dancin’ in the District, The Predators’ Craft Beer Festival and more!
+We do so most frequently by participating in all kinds of tabling events, festivals, expos, etc. Some of the festivals we’ve attended recently are Franklin Pumpkin Fest, Franklin River Fest, Bell’s Bend Farm Day, Dancin’ in the District, The Predators’ Craft Beer Festival and more!

 Check out our calendar to stay updated on where you can find us!